Wide character: Python

 According to Python 2.7's documentation, the language sometimes uses wchar_t as the basis for its character type Py_UNICODE.
 It depends on whether wchar_t is "compatible with the chosen Python Unicode build variant" on that system.
 This distinction has been deprecated since Python 3.3, which introduced a flexibly-sized UCS1/2/4 storage for strings and formally aliased Py_UNICODE to wchar_t.
+Since Python 3.12 use of wchar_t, i.e. the Py_UNICODE typedef, for Python strings (wstr in implementation) has been dropped and still as before an "UTF-8 representation is created on demand and cached in the Unicode object."

+Rust

+In Rust, a char is 32 bits and represents a Unicode scalar value.